-To test these hypotheses, we used the most recent European Values Study data set (EVS 2008).
-These data deal with economic, political, and religious values and attitudes in Western Europe.
+In order to be able to test these hypotheses, we used the most recent European Values Study data set: EVS 2008.
+These data deal with economic, political and religious values and attitudes in Western Europe.
 We are interested in attitudes towards Muslims in Western European countries with a varying degree of secularity, and therefore we included all Western European countries available in this data set.
-The Western European countries studied are: Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Greece, Great Britain, Iceland, Ireland, Italy, Luxembourg, Malta, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and Northern Ireland with an N of 26,138 in 21 countries.
+The Western European countries studied are: Austria, Belgium, Cyprusiii, Denmark, Finland, France, Germany, Greece, Great Britain, Iceland, Ireland, Italy, Luxembourg, Malta, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and Northern Ireland with an N of 26,138 in 21 countries.